-Associated factors: age > 65, fair skin, history of extensive sun exposure, chronic immune suppression (though 90% of MCC patients are not immune suppressed), and the Merkel cell polyomavirus.
+Associated factors: age > 65, fair skin, history of extensive sun exposure, chronic immune suppression (though 90% of MCC patients are not immune suppressed), and the Merkel cell polyomavirus in ~80% cases.

 What is the next step of my MCC care?